Johnw7789/shape/README.md

 # Shape Harvester
 Hijacks the requests from a headless browser in order to harvest required headers used for protected endpoints.
 After the headers are harvested the request is blocked so it cannot be completed.

+This package could also be modified to allow multiple harvesters through the use of multiple pages (or incognito pages?) to simultaneously generate headers.

 ## Installation
 ``go get github.com/Johnw7789/shape``